Using TPA to count linear extensions: Sampling from the continuous embedding

-Hence if $\sigma$ is bounded by $B$, it will still be bounded after taking one step in the bounding chain step.
+So if $\sigma$ is bounded by a $\beta$-tight $B$, it will still be bounded after taking one step in the bounding chain step.
 With this established, samples from the target distribution can be generated as in Algorithm~\ref{ALG:generate}~\cite{huber2006b,proppw1996} using non-Markovian CFTP.

 \algsetup{indent=2em}